 - In skincare products, look for ingredients derived from nourishing sources such as aloe, oats, mushrooms, honey, and fruit and vegetable enzymes.

-“Look at what you’re about to put on your skin and ask yourself, would I be willing to eat it?” says Paul Schulick, shown here with his wife Barbi.
-The couple is best known for starting New Chapter vitamins (which they later sold).
+“Look at what you’re about to put on your skin and ask yourself, would I be willing to eat it?” says Paul Schulick.
+Best known for starting New Chapter vitamins (which he later sold).
 Shulick’s new line includes microbiome-nourishing serums, masks, and cleansers.